fedang/fedang.net/content/posts/setting-up-ly.md

 ## Premise

 A few months ago, my Gentoo install came to be in a rather annoying predicament.
-After booting from GRUB, I was greeted by a black screen instead of the usual login TTY.
+After booting from GRUB, I was greeted by a black screen instead of the usual TTY.
 I inserted my credentials nonetheless, and to my relief, I could successfully launch X.

 I was confident that the culprit was a kernel option for the video driver.